 What Are Call Sheets In Filmmaking?

-Who makes call sheets?
-Usually the director or producer creates them.
-Sometimes they’re created by someone in the production office or by the unit production manager (UPM), if there is one on set.
+Usually, the director or producer creates call sheets.
+Sometimes, they’re created by someone in the production office or by the unit production manager (UPM), if there is one on set.
 The UPM is an assistant to the producer and helps manage production details such as scheduling and budgeting.

 Are these schedules sent over email?
 No, because email can’t be trusted to get through to everyone in time for them to prepare for that day’s shoot.
 Instead, these schedules are handed out on paper, usually.